 Stephanie worked at Tal-Tran, the transportation system for the city of Tallahassee, Florida, before her volunteer work with the Education Committee of the Jr. Women’s Club of Tallahassee led to her being recruited as an Occupational Specialist by Mr. Murphy at Griffin Middle School of Leon County.
 Her dedication to children inspired the receiving of a mini-grant for career exploration.
 The presentation of her students’ success rate at a State Conference led to Stephanie’s recruitment by and employment with Miami-Dade County Public School System.
 Stephanie continued to serve as an Occupational Specialist, Business Education, and Dean of Discipline for Exceptional Educational Students.
 Her dedication and hard work led to receiving the votes of her peers for the Robert Renick Educational Center Teacher of the Year Award - 1994; Selection in 1999 as a Florida Supreme Court Justice Teaching Institute Fellow; Co-Author History Book Around Mulberry published by Arcadia Publishing with her grandmother, Mrs. Essie N. Helper-Morgan, who turned 101 years old in October of 2019.

 In 2000, Stephanie retired early due to making the ultimate sacrifice.
 Without thinking twice, she opened her arms wide for a student to come to her for safety.
-(It did not matter that the student was running and running fast.
-All that mattered was the student feared for his life, and she was his sworn safe zone) Once he reached her, she remembers feeling something solid, best described like a steel ball hitting her along the waistline.
+It did not matter that the student was running and running fast.
+All that mattered was the student feared for his life, and she was his sworn safe zone.
+Once he reached her, she remembers feeling something solid, best described like a steel ball hitting her along the waistline.
 But she refused to let go and wrapped her arms around the student for protection from the other student, who immediately stopped.
-Then she and the student fell backward into a door jam.
-Them upon feeling safe, the student does not realize Stephanie is hurt and quickly becomes the aggressor.
-He is moving violently about still within the safety of her arms.
-For she knows if she lets him go, the other student will beat him unmercifully.
-Stephanie holds on to her student until she’s able to get him to hear her “Clam Down, please.
-I’m hurt, I’m in pain, please Clam Down”.
+She and the student then fell backward into a door jam.
+Upon feeling safe, the student, who did not realize Stephanie was hurt, quickly became the aggressor.
+He moved violently about while still within the safety of her arms.
+Stephanie knew that if she let go of her student to ease her own pain, the other student would beat him unmercifully.
+Stephanie held on to her student until she was able to get him to hear the words “Calm down, please.
+I’m hurt, I’m in pain, please calm down”.
 The injury resulted in lower back, muscle, and nerve damage.
 After many months of different medications, physical therapy, surgeries, and modified work conditions, ultimately, the decision to retire was necessary to sustain a quality of life without heavy prescription pain medications and muscle relaxants.

-Stephanie attends weekly noonday Bible Study at Wootson Temple of Clermont, FL.
-Through her travels she has attended St. Mary’s Primitive Baptist Church of Tallahassee, FL (The Late Rev. R. N. Gooden); Greater New Bethel Baptist Church of Miami Garden, FL (Rev. G. David Horton); The Foundation of Pembroke Pine, FL (Rev. Wayne Lomax); Celebration of Praise Church of God (Rev. Roderick Lee Trusty); and The Sanctuary at Mt.
+Stephanie attends Bible Study at Wootson Temple (Pastor Marvin L. Wootson) of Clermont, FL.
+Through her travels she has attended St. Mary’s Primitive Baptist Church of Tallahassee, FL (The Late Rev. R. N. Gooden), Greater New Bethel Baptist Church of Miami Garden, FL (Rev. G. David Horton), The Foundation of Pembroke Pine, FL (Rev. Wayne Lomax), Celebration of Praise Church of God (Rev. Roderick Lee Trusty), and The Sanctuary at Mt.
 Calvary of Jacksonville, FL (Rev. John Allen Newman).
-She currently attends Hope International Church of Groveland, FL, under the tutelage of Pastor Tony and Jodie McCoy.
+She currently is a member of Hope International Church of Groveland, FL, under the tutelage of Pastors Tony and Jodie McCoy.